 The Research Ethics Board (REB) exists to ensure proper ethical procedures are employed in research that involves human participants.
-Our guidelines are extracted from the Tri Council Policy Statement (TCPS; for more information see Canadian Guidelines).
+Our guidelines are extracted from the Tri Council Policy Statement (TCPS (2018).
+For more information see Canadian Guidelines).
 Researchers wishing to conduct research involving human participants must have their project approved by the REB before active research begins.

 The following tutorial will give both researchers and members of the REB very helpful insight into the criteria considered in the process of granting ethics approval.

 NB: All forms and templates mentioned below are available in the link "Forms and Templates."

 Submitting an Application for REB Approval

 Researchers interested in submitting an application for ethics approval may download and complete an application form.
 Applicants must use the most recent version of the application and submit it through email in WORD format to firstname.lastname@example.org by the "Submission Deadline" in order to be considered at the next meeting.

 Please ensure that your submission is free of spelling, grammatical and typographical errors.
 Applications found to contain multiple errors may be returned to the researcher for revisions prior to being reviewed by the Board.

 - "Guidelines and Requirements for Invitation to Participate and Consent Forms" contains templates and useful REB checklists.

 - Fleisch-Kincaid analysis: Question 6 on the REB application deals with Plain Language Usage.
 If you are concerned about the reading/comprehension level of your participants, Microsoft offers an analysis tool that can assess the grade level of a document.
 You may find this useful to determine if the content of your research is appropriate for the participants involved.
 Click here for instructions on how to activate this feature in Microsoft word.